-- 7.1.1 SC Code § 11-35-1220 permits the Chief Procurement Officer to prescribe forms for requisitioning, ordering and reporting supplies, services and construction. - 7.1.2 SC Code § 11-35-3030 permits a maximum of 3.5% of progress payments to be retained pending completion of the work. - 7.1.3 SC Code § 11-35-3040 permits clauses providing for adjustment in prices, time of performance and other appropriate contract provisions. - 7.1.4 SC Code § 11-35-3060 requires all construction contracts, including contract modifications, to be within the project's scope and budget as approved by the State Fiscal Accountability Authority (SFAA). - 7.1.5 SC Code § 29-6-30 requires an agency to pay to a contractor the undisputed amount of any pay request within 21 days of receipt of the pay request.
-The law further requires that the contractor pay its subcontractors, and each subcontractor shall pay their subcontractors, within 7 days of receipt by the contractor or subcontractor.
-This law applies to all state contractors, including design professionals. - 7.1.6 SC Code § 29-6-40 provides grounds on which the agency, contractor, or subcontractor may withhold application and certification for payment. - 7.1.7 SC Code § 29-6-50 permits a contractor to assess interest in the amount of one percent per month of the unpaid, undisputed amount of a periodic or final pay request not paid within 21 days of receipt of the pay request, providing written notice is given as required.
-Furthermore, a subcontractor may assess interest in the amount of one percent per month of the unpaid undisputed amount of a periodic or final pay request not paid within 7 days after the contractor's receipt of periodic or final payment, providing notice is given as required.
+- 7.1.1 SC Code § 11-35-1220 permits the Chief Procurement Officer to prescribe forms for requisitioning, ordering and reporting supplies, services and construction. - 7.1.2 SC Code § 11-35-3030 permits a maximum of 3.5% of progress payments to be retained pending completion of the work and allows release of retention for individual areas of work that are deemed complete. - 7.1.3 SC Code § 11-35-3040 permits clauses providing for adjustment in prices, time of performance and other appropriate contract provisions. - 7.1.4 SC Code § 11-35-3060 requires all construction contracts, including contract modifications, to be within the project's scope and budget as approved by the State Fiscal Accountability Authority (SFAA). - 7.1.5 SC Code § 29-6-30 requires an Agency to pay to a Contractor the undisputed amount of any pay request within 21 days of receipt of the pay request.
+The law further requires that the Contractor pay its Subcontractors, and each Subcontractor shall pay their Subcontractors, within 7 days of receipt by the Contractor or Subcontractor.
+This law applies to all state Contractors, including design professionals. - 7.1.6 SC Code § 29-6-40 provides grounds on which the Agency, Contractor, or Subcontractor may withhold application and certification for payment. - 7.1.7 SC Code § 29-6-50 permits a Contractor to assess interest in the amount of one percent per month of the unpaid, undisputed amount of a periodic or final pay request not paid within 21 days of receipt of the pay request, providing written notice is given as required.
+Furthermore, a Subcontractor may assess interest in the amount of one percent per month of the unpaid undisputed amount of a periodic or final pay request not paid within 7 days after the Contractor's receipt of periodic or final payment, providing notice is given as required.